kalyanikansal/kalyanikansal.github.io/_pages/about.md

 ## Non-math work

-I did my undergraduate studies in Medicine and Surgery at [Government Medical College, Chandigarh](http://gmch.gov.in/), following which I was a post-doctoral fellow in Psychiatry.
+I did my undergraduate studies in Medicine and Surgery at [Government Medical College, Chandigarh](http://gmch.gov.in/), following which I was a post-doctoral research fellow in Psychiatry.
 Here is a [link](https://scholar.google.com/citations?user=UL4WLlIAAAAJ&hl=en&oi=ao) to my Google Scholar profile containing a list of my non-math publications.